kikrishn/Blog/_posts/2021-10-24-dalcroze-math.md

 With the introduction out of the way, let's see some mathematical games we might play!

+TODO: Should these be multiple posts in a series?
+That would be more modular, and would let me get this up sooner/add more examples later...

 ---

 ## Fold and Cut